totetmatt/bskytogephi/README.md

 ## Prepare Gephi.

-- Open Gephi, **Create a new project (File> New Project)** if you installed the  `Graph Streaming` plugin, you should have a tab on the left-bottom side called `Streaming`.
+- Open Gephi, **Create a new project (File> New Project)**, if you installed the  `Graph Streaming` plugin, you should have a tab on the left-bottom side called `Streaming`.
 Select this table and click on `Settings...`.
 - On **HTTP Server Settings** > **Port** set `9876` (or any port available).
 Then click on `Ok`.
 - Right-Click on `Master Server` and select `Start`.
 The dot next to it should become green.
 ![Configuration of Streaming plugin](imgs/001_Streaming_plugin_gephi.png)